adore/daylight/doc/develop.md

 > Note: ActiveResource looks up associations using foriegn keys but with
 > Daylight you can call the associations defined on your model directly.

-This is especially useful when you wish to preserve the options on your associations that are neccessary for your application to function correctly.
+This is especially useful when you wish to preserve the richness of options on your associations that are neccessary for your application to function correctly.
 For example:

     class Post
       has_many :comments